-Both of these foods can be used in the kitchen in a variety of ways, in savoury dishes and pastries.
+Both of these foods can be used in the kitchen in a variety of ways, in savory dishes and pastries.

 Almost every step of the complicated cheesemaking process can be altered to achieve different cheeses.
-However, the main difference between types of cheese depends on what kind of milk it was initially made from.
+However, the main difference between types of cheese depends on the kind of milk used to make the cheese.
 Milk, used in cheesemaking, can come from cows, sheep, goats, buffalo, as well as other, less commonly used mammals, such as camels or even horses and yaks.
-Other factors like the aging period, fat content, texture and added ingredients also determine the type of the cheese.
+Other factors like the aging period, fat content, texture, and added ingredients also determine the type of cheese.

 Butter can be made from various types of milk as well.
 A change in the steps of the process results in a different kind of butter, such as cultured butter, if it is made from fermented milk, salted or unsalted butter; grass-fed butter, if it is made from the milk of grass-fed cows and many others.

-Naturally, based on the type of the cheese and butter the nutritional composition changes.
+Naturally, based on the type of cheese and butter, the nutritional composition changes.
 For this article, we are using the nutrition for cheddar cheese and salted butter.

 Macronutrients and Calories

-Butter is more dense, containing only 18% water, whereas cheese consists of 37% water.
+Butter is denser, containing only 18% water, whereas cheese consists of 37% water.

 One average serving size of cheese is considered to be one slice that weighs 28g.
 The serving size of butter is almost half of that, one tablespoon that contains 14.2 grams of butter.

 Both are very high-calorie foods; however, butter, consisting mainly of fats, is much higher.
 It contains 717 calories per a hundred-gram serving.
 The same amount of cheese has 404 calories.